AdguardTeam/CompatibilityIssues/README.md

 This is a repo for listing all kinds of compatibility issues that we maintain for AdGuard apps.

-This repository contains lists of exclusions and inclusions with entries for package names, UIDs, and IP ranges.
+This repository contains lists of filtering exclusions and inclusions for applications and IP ranges.
 Information from this repo is automatically built into the versions of AdGuard apps.

 ## Why exclude apps from filtering?